Another Life

 to your secure feed

-in the short interval
+the short interval

 after they're shared